ogechukwu1/DEVOPS/README.md

 DevOps bridges the gap between developers and IT operations team bringing them together to improve software delivery.

+DevOps is a blend of two terms: development and operations.
+Traditionally, both of these departments were isolated and this often creates problems.
+For example, it could take longer to release software or provide for effective testing.

 __THE CONCEPTS__ (SOFTWARE DEVELOPMENT LIFECYLE- SDLC)